Pascal-So/peg-solitaire/report/paper.typ

 B(P) = sum_((k,l) in P) p^(k - l)
 $

-We summarize the proof from de Bruijn's paper here in a slighly compressed form for the reader's convenience.
+We summarize the proof from de Bruijn's paper here in a slightly compressed form for the reader's convenience.

 #theorem([$A$ is preserved under moves])[\
   $P arrow.r Q arrow.r.double A(P) = A(Q)$